svnm/css-module-npm-boilerplate/README.md

 `import fancyButton from 'css-module-npm-boilerplate'`

-Then add the following classes to use the styles...

 The fancy button css module has a `.button` and a color style `.blue`, `.green` or `.red`.

+Add the classes to your elements to use the styles...

 **css modules**